isomorphic-software/smartclient-docs/classes/DateUtil.md

 ### Description
 Create a new Date object in the current locale time, typically for display in a [datetime field](DataSourceField.md#attr-datasourcefieldtype).

 For simplicity, you can pass a Date-instance in the first parameter to create a new date from that Date instance.
-If you pass a date-string, it is converted to a Date instance.
 Passing `null` is the same as passing `new Date()`.
-When the first parameter is a Date instance or string, the various datetime-element parameters - month, hour, etc - may still be passed to fine-tune the result.
+When the first parameter is a Date instance, the various datetime-element parameters - month, hour, etc - may still be passed to fine-tune the result.

 See [dateFormatAndStorage](../kb_topics/dateFormatAndStorage.md#kb-topic-date-and-time-format-and-storage) for more information on date, time and datetime values in SmartClient.